 Armillaria Root Rot

 The honey mushroom or shoestring fungus, Armillaria mellea, also menaces a large number of plants.
-Not only is a found in a large number of soils, it has a very large host range.
+Not only is it found in a large number of soils, it has a very large host range.

 It is truly a giant fungus – its mycelia can spread for miles – giving it the designation of the largest organism in the world.